Polish PM says he wants ‘Breturn’ not Brexit as Starmer visits Warsaw

 “Perhaps I’m labouring under an illusion.
 I’d rather be an optimist and harbour these dreams in my heart – sometimes they come true in politics.”

-During the press conference, Sir Keir did not himself go into detail about Brexit, but stressed the need for close co-operation among European allies on issues including people smuggling and security.
+During the press conference, Sir Keir did not go into detail about Brexit, but stressed the need for close cooperation among European allies on issues including people smuggling and security.

 He did however exchange warm words with his counterpart, telling Mr Tusk: “Poland currently holds the presidency of the EU Council.